 The rainy season runs from May-October.
 Rain is uncommon in November-April.

 In the rainy season, the mornings are typically sunny or partly cloudy, with the rain coming in the afternoon or evening.
 Occasional tropical storms or even hurricanes can come from either the Pacific side or the Caribbean side, though Guatemala is rarely hit directly by these storms.
 We typically have a dry period in July or August, called the “canícula.”
-This period usually lasts 2-4 weeks, though in 2014 and 2015 it lasted two months.
+This period usually lasts 2-4 weeks, though in drought years it can last for two months.

 Lake Atitlan is at 14.6 degrees latitude, which means the sun is strong here.
 A hat and your preferred sun protection are recommended.